 - Perform independent investigations to identify research problems and analyze the

 - Identify and analyze computer science theoretical and applied research problems and

 - Design, implement, and evaluate computing-based solutions to meet a given set of

 - Perform systematic experimental evaluations or rigorous analysis to develop evidence

 - Function effectively as a member or leader of a team engaged in activities appropriate

 to the program’s discipline.

 To apply for the graduate program in computer science, please follow the announcements by the College of Graduate Studies at Kuwait University.
-All final admission decisions are made by the College of Graduate Studies.
+The College makes all final admission decisions of Graduate Studies.

-As of the academic year 2021/2022, the department accepts applications from students with a bachelor’s degree in any science, engineering, or business administration disciplines, requiring at least one programming course with a minimum grade of B.
+As of the recent admission requirements, the department accepts applications from students with a bachelor’s degree in any science, engineering, or business administration, requiring at least one programming course with a minimum grade of B.

 Frequently Asked Questions